-The Research Education Component Core of the Indiana Alzheimer Disease Center develops new researchers specifically trained to discover innovative approaches to improve understanding, diagnosis and treatment of Alzheimer’s disease and other dementias.
+The Research Education Component Core of the Indiana Alzheimer's Disease Research Center develops new researchers specifically trained to discover innovative approaches to improve understanding, diagnosis and treatment of Alzheimer’s disease and other dementias.
 This work is achieved by stimulating education, information and training; coordinating across laboratories; and evaluating success in research education.

 Alzheimer’s disease research has been at the forefront of neuroscience due to substantive innovations in molecular biology, genetics, neuropathology and imaging technologies.
 Nevertheless, a critical need exists for professionals with specialized training to bring basic and clinical neuroscience of Alzheimer’s disease into the next generation.
-Therefore, it is vital for the Indiana Alzheimer Disease Center to develop a successful Research Education Core.
+Therefore, it is vital for the Indiana Alzheimer's Disease Research Center to develop a successful Research Education Core.

 Members of the Research Education Core help researchers develop translational skills to move basic findings to clinical interventions and clinical findings to mechanistic studies.
 The core’s critical innovation is to improve upon current practices by adding rational, methodical training, and mentoring specifically devoted to critical skills underlying publication and successful grant preparation.